MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 * If Snapshot Debugger was enabled by including the [Microsoft.ApplicationInsights.SnapshotCollector](https://www.nuget.org/packages/Microsoft.ApplicationInsights.SnapshotCollector) NuGet package, use Visual Studio's NuGet Package Manager to make sure you're using the latest version of `Microsoft.ApplicationInsights.SnapshotCollector`.

-For the latest updates and bug fixes [consult the release notes](https://github.com/microsoft/ApplicationInsights-SnapshotCollector/blob/main/CHANGELOG.md).
+For the latest updates and bug fixes, [consult the release notes](https://github.com/microsoft/ApplicationInsights-SnapshotCollector/blob/main/CHANGELOG.md).

 ## Check the uploader logs

 After a snapshot is created, a minidump file (*.dmp*) is created on disk.
 A separate uploader process creates that minidump file and uploads it, along with any associated PDBs, to Application Insights Snapshot Debugger storage.
-After the minidump has uploaded successfully, it's deleted from disk.
+After the minidump uploaded successfully, it's deleted from disk.
 The log files for the uploader process are kept on disk.
 In an App Service environment, you can find these logs in `D:\Home\LogFiles`.
 Use the Kudu management site for App Service to find these log files.

 1. Open your App Service application in the Azure portal.
 1. Select **Advanced Tools**, or search for **Kudu**.